 Today Concord Township sits at the crossroads of two major highways — Interstate 90 and State Route 44.
 This intersection is a natural for economic development and offers some of the best regional development opportunities within the tri-county area of Lake, Geauga and Ashtabula counties.

-Two important hospital systems are now in operation right around the corner from these two major highways: Lake Health, with its new TriPoint Medical Center, and University Hospitals Concord Health Center with an outpatient surgical care facility.
+An important hospital system is in operation right around the corner from these two major highways: Lake Health which is now a part of University Hospitals with its TriPoint Medical Center, and University Hospitals Concord Health Center with an outpatient surgical care facility.

 Concord Township does not have its own police department.
 The Lake County Sheriff and deputies enforce the township, county and state laws.
 However, Concord Township does have its own Fire and EMS Department.
 One is located on Concord-Hambden Road and the other on Prouty Road.